RunMat

 'balance' (default) and 'nobalance' are accepted.
 The current release treats balancing as a no-op; the option remains so future releases can introduce a true balancing implementation without breaking user code.

-Are generalised eigenvalue problems supported?
+Are generalized eigenvalue problems supported?

 How are left eigenvectors normalised?